mstechly/vqf/README.md

 - In order to use custom preprocessing rules for numbers 56153 and 291311 (see footnote 40), specific functions must be called.
 Otherwise, the regular preprocessing scheme will be applied.

 ### QAOA
-- The grid size used for the initialization of BFGS algorithm (Table I in the paper) seems to be chosen arbitrary.
-Therefore I have also used arbitrary grid size - it might be too low, depending on the number being factored.
+- The grid size used for the initialization of BFGS algorithm (Table I in the paper) has been chosen arbitrary.
+Therefore I have also used arbitrary grid size - it might be too low in some cases, depending on the number being factored.
+Make sure you choose the right parameter here.
 - Implementation of the BFGS algorithm is different from the one used in the original paper (see report in `research/2019_05_08_performance_checks`).
+- I'm not 100% sure if the "layer-by-layer iterative brute-force grid search" I've implemented is the same as the one used by the authors (Sec.
+III in the paper).

 ## Research